-This probationary condition is in effect for a specified period of time and may involve the loss of specified privileges.
+This probationary condition is in effect for a specified time period and may involve the loss of specified privileges.
 Further violation of university rules, policies, standards, or guidelines during the probationary period will additionally be viewed as a violation of the probation, which shall result in further action up to and including suspension or dismissal.